EUROPE MARKETS: European Stocks Slip As Inflation Falls, U.K. Election Nerves Set In

 Continue Reading Below

-European stock markets mostly headed lower on Wednesday, as investors digested the latest bout of uncertainty surrounding the U.K. election and assessed a sharper-than-expected fall in eurozone inflation.
+European stock markets closed mostly lower Wednesday, as investors digested the latest bout of uncertainty surrounding the U.K. election and assessed a sharper-than-expected fall in eurozone inflation.

 "Markets are wilting slightly at the moment.
 There's nothing sinister around, but it does feel like there is a slight loss of confidence as data momentum is stalling a touch and politics continues to be unpredictable," said Jim Reid, strategist at Deutsche Bank, in a note.